metal3d/katenary/README.md

 Each [command] and subcommand has got an "help" and "--help" flag to show more information.

 Usage:
   katenary [command]

 Examples:
   katenary convert -c docker-compose.yml -o ./charts

 Available Commands:
-completion        Generates completion scripts convert           Converts a docker-compose file to a Helm Chart hash-composefiles Print the hash of the composefiles help              Help about any command help-labels       Print the labels help for all or a specific label version           Print the version number of Katenary
+  completion        Generates completion scripts convert           Converts a docker-compose file to a Helm Chart hash-composefiles Print the hash of the composefiles help              Help about any command help-labels       Print the labels help for all or a specific label schema            Print the schema of the katenary file version           Print the version number of Katenary

 Flags:
   -h, --help      help for katenary
   -v, --version   version for katenary

 Use "katenary [command] --help" for more information about a command.
 ```